 I came up with this cake out of necessity.
 I had made a birthday cake that called for eight egg yolks, and I did not want to waste the egg whites that were left over.
 Since the stand mixer decided to give out a few months ago, I didn't have the ability to use the egg whites in a way that might first come to mind: meringues or angel food cake (no, beating egg whites until they are stiff is one thing I just won't do by hand).
 So, after some fruitless internet searching for an alternative dessert recipe that would utilize that many egg whites, I decided to concoct my own.

 The side benefit of using all egg whites is that this cake is lower in fat than it might otherwise be.
 Of course, I must confess the topping adds most of those calories back into it but the nutty, spicy goodness is necessary for a good coffee cake.
 I added some cardamom to the topping as a means of giving some variety to the expected spice line-up.
 Cardamom is one of those rather under-appreciated spices that deserves to be used more often than it is.
 Its fragrant aroma and unique taste are an enhancement to anything to which it is added.

-(Important note: before making this cake, make sure you have a pan with a false bottom, like a tube pan or springform pan.
-Because of the way the sugar in the topping carmelizes while baking, this cake would be quite difficult to remove from a regular cake pan without having it fall apart.)
+(Important note: Before making this cake, make sure you have a pan with a false bottom, such as a tube pan or springform pan.
+Because of the way the sugar in the topping caramelizes while baking, this cake would be quite difficult to remove from a regular cake pan without having it fall apart.)